learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 # From QQ plot we can be more assured our data is normal - compared to non normality check in histogram
 ```

-### Creat a function to plot the normal CDF and ECDF for a given dataset
+### Create a function to plot the normal CDF and ECDF for a given dataset
 - Create a function ks_plot(data) to generate an empirical CDF from data
-- Create a normal CDF using the same mean = 0 and sd = 3 , having the same number of values as data
+- Create a normal CDF using the same mean = 0 and sd = 3, having the same number of values as data

 ```python